Nakauri/EventHorizon_Infall/CUSTOMIZATION.md

 ## Variant Names

-Abilities with variant colours (IE Roll the Bones) can also show the outcome name as text on the bar.
-When enabled, you see labels like "Double Trouble" or "Jackpot" right on the bar, so you can tell the outcome at a glance without relying on colour alone.
+Some abilities have a single buff that changes identity depending on the outcome (IE Roll the Bones).
+When variant names are enabled, you see labels like "Double Trouble" or "Jackpot" right on the bar, so you can tell the outcome at a glance.

 This feature is off by default.
 To enable it, open the Settings GUI (Toggles tab) and check "Variant Names."
 The text label works everywhere including inside raids, because spell names pass through Blizzard's combat protection system.
-This is especially useful during encounters where the variant colour falls back to default.

 ### Customizing Variant Text